mpalmer79/VeriFlow/docs/build.md

    - Do not introduce cloud storage
    - Do not introduce background workers
    - Do not redesign auth architecture
-   - Do not redesign the frontend
+   - Do not redesign the data model unless truly necessary

 3. Prefer modifying existing files.
    - Avoid duplicate components and helpers
-   - Reuse existing patterns for API calls, UI state, error handling, and audit events
+   - Reuse current patterns for API calls, UI state, cards, tables, and error handling

 4. Keep security and correctness ahead of convenience.
    - Do not expose raw filesystem paths
+   - Do not allow preview/download actions for metadata-only documents
-   - Do not stream files without access control
+   - Do not weaken existing org-scoped authorization
-   - Do not allow file deletion outside the managed storage root
+   - Do not introduce unsafe cleanup that deletes files outside the managed storage root
-   - Do not weaken existing integrity semantics

 5. No fake UX.
-   - Do not expose a “download” or “view” action unless the backend route actually serves stored content securely
+   - Only show preview actions for content types actually supported by the frontend preview experience
-   - Do not show content actions for metadata-only documents as if they were upload-backed evidence
+   - Do not show preview buttons for unsupported types unless the UI clearly falls back to download-only
+   - Do not imply retention policy exists if it does not

 6. No half-finished migration work.
    - If schema changes are needed, add a proper incremental Alembic revision